kubernetes-sigs/kueue/site/content/en/docs/tasks/monitor_pending_workloads.md

         maxCount: 0
 ```

 The `QueueVisibility.UpdateIntervalSeconds` parameter allows to control the period of snapshot updates after Kueue startup.
 Defaults to 5s.
-It also can be changed in Kueue configuration
+It also can be changed in Kueue configuration:

 ```yaml
     queueVisibility: